immohann/RASA-VOF/README.md

 4) Now open the webpage and the bot widget should be present and working.

  #For adding an image:
+ Below is the format of adding a image into the bot.
+We cannot directly add the image Instead we add the Url of the image in the *domain.yml* in the actions as:

   utter_cheer_up:
   - text: "Here is something to cheer you up:"